spencersmith24/cw2-git-advanced/README.md

 ### Switching branches
 For a future step, create another branch `git checkout -b second`.
 Since we still need to be on the `first` branch, use `git switch first` to switch back to it.

+### Committing and merging
+Make a change on the `first` branch—write some arbitrary text into the file _scratch.txt_.